 - And also, to hopefully steer new and inexperienced school owners away from using these tactics, by making it painfully clear how evil it is to use them –

 So, let’s get started.
-The following is actually an excerpt from the upcoming revised and updated release of The Martial Arts Sales Book: The Phone-To-Enrollment Martial Art School Sales Success System.
+The following is an excerpt from the revised and updated release of The Phone-To-Enrollment Martial Art School Membership Sales Success Course.
 Enjoy.